JPIAMRTRIUMPH/MicrobialGenomics/_episodes/30_Assembly.md

 - "Assemble the long reads"
 keypoints:
 - "Assembly is a process which aligns and merges fragments from a longer DNA sequence in order to reconstruct the original sequence."
-- "k-mers are short fragments of DNA of length k"
 - "Assembly is a time consuming process.
 Make sure you plan it well"
 ---